thundercore/developers-portal/docs/deploy-your-own-game.md

 git push
 ```

 Voila!
-In 5-10 seconds, your webpage will be running on your contract!
+In 5-10 seconds, your webpage will be running on your contract.
+Congratulations!